Sebsterio/export-events/readme.md

 ### Notes

-scroll-to-next-page logic is handled here as trackpad scroll inertia requires the scroll function to be debounced, which would make sending lower-level messages ('scrolled-up-at-top-edge' rather than 'prev') messy.
+Scroll-to-next-page logic is handled here as trackpad scroll inertia requires the scroll function to be debounced, which would make sending lower-level messages ('scrolled-up-at-top-edge' rather than 'prev') messy.

 ### Issues